taizhng/taizhng/README.md

 # Hi!
-I'm Tai.
+I'm Tai. 👋

-### I'm currently a student at the **University of Toronto** studying Computer Science with a Minor in Psychology.
+### I'm a student at the **University of Toronto** studying Computer Science and Psychology.

-### I'm passionate about computer science and technology, from teaching others of all ages, to creating apps accesible for everyone.
+### I'm passionate about computer science and technology, from teaching others of all ages, to creating apps accessible for everyone.

 #### Languages I use: Java, Python, Kotlin, HTML, CSS, Jetpack Compose.